Invasive Lobular Breast Cancer

 Invasive lobular breast cancer recurrence and survival

 In the first 5 years after diagnosis, hormone receptor-positive breast cancers (such as most ILC) tend to have a lower risk of breast cancer recurrence than hormone receptor-negative breast cancers (such as some IDC) [12].
-So, in the first 5 after diagnosis, women with hormone receptor-positive cancers tend to have better breast cancer survival than women with hormone receptor-negative cancers [12,119].
+So, in the first 5 years after diagnosis, women with hormone receptor-positive cancers tend to have better breast cancer survival than women with hormone receptor-negative cancers [12,119].
 Similarly, women with ILC tend to have better survival in the first 5-10 years after diagnosis than women with IDC [120-121].

 Hormone receptor-positive breast cancers can recur more than 10 years after diagnosis, while such late recurrences are rare for hormone receptor-negative cancers [12,122].
 This may explain some of the difference in longer-term breast cancer survival between women with ILC and women with IDC.
-Survival 10 years after diagnosis tends to be worse women with ILC than for women with IDC [120-121].
+Survival 10 years after diagnosis tends to be worse for women with ILC than for women with IDC [120-121].

 Most important factors related to invasive lobular breast cancer survival